 }

-The addition of the export attribute allows us to do this from the R prompt:
+The addition of the export attribute allows us to do this from an R session:

 Using sourceCpp

-The Source command both executes the sourceCpp function and monitors the results of the compilation for errors.
-If errors do occur then the gcc error log is parsed into a navigable list:
+function, and then monitor the results of the compilation for errors.
+If errors do occur, then the compiler error log is parsed into a navigable list:

 Note that you can also check the Source on Save option to automatically source the C++ file every time it is saved.
 This variation will keep the keyboard focus within the editor whereas the Source command will move focus to the console.